melange-re/melange-re.github.io/docs/learn.md

 Melange inherits from OCaml, readers will be directed to the main OCaml documentation.

-If you are completely new to OCaml, you might want to get familiar first with the language, there are [plenty of resources available](https://ocaml.org/docs), but we recommend the following tutorials from the official OCaml website:
+If you are completely new to OCaml, it's recommended to familiarize yourself with the language first.
+[Learn OCaml](https://ocaml.org/docs) is a good starting point. but we recommend the following tutorials from the official OCaml
+website:

 - [A First Hour With OCaml](https://ocaml.org/docs/first-hour)
 - [OCaml Exercises](https://ocaml.org/problems)